NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Location: Zip Code**

 Zip code of the home address.
-Either this or the EnergyPlus Weather (EPW) Filepath input below must be provided.
+Either this or the EnergyPlus Weather (EPW) File Path input below must be provided.

 - **Name:** ``location_zip_code``
 - **Type:** ``String``